mattrglobal/oidc-client-bound-assertions-spec/spec.md

 In typical deployments of OpenID Connect today, in order for an OpenID Provider (OP) to be able to exercise the identity an End-User has with a Relying Party (RP), the RP must be in direct contact with the OP.
 This constraint causes issues such as [RP tracking](https://github.com/WICG/WebID#the-rp-tracking-problem).

-This specification defines how an OP can be extended to provide a set of claims to an RP of which that RP controls and may present (now acting as an OP) onward to other RPs.
-This specification will introduce the roles of a Credential Issuer (OP), a Holder (RP and OP) and a Verifier (RP).
+This specification defines how an OP can be extended to provide a set of claims to a RP of which that RP controls and may present (now acting as an OP) onward to other RP's.
+To facilitate this extension, this specification introduces the roles of a Credential Issuer, Credential Holder and Credential Verifier.

-Additionally, the term Credential will be introduced, which is defined as a set of claims about the End-User which is cryptographically bound to the Holder in an authenticatable manner based on public/private key cryptography.
-This feature then enables the Holder (OP) to present the Credential (set of claims) to Verifiers (RPs) whilst authenticating and proving control over the Credential (set of claims).
+Additionally, the term Credential is introduced, which is defined as a set of claims about the End-User which features a cryptographic binding to the Credential Holder in an authenticatable manner based on public/private key cryptography.
+This feature then enables the Credential Holder to present the Credential (set of claims) to Credential Verifiers (RPs) whilst proving authority to do so.

-To reiterate, this specification defines a protocol where a Credential Issuer (OP) may provide a Credential (set of claims) to a Holder (acting as an RP) of which that Holder (acting as an OP) controls and may present onward to Verifiers (RPs).
+To reiterate, this specification defines a protocol where a Credential Issuer (OP) may provide a Credential (set of claims) to a Credential Holder (acting as an RP) of which that Credential Holder (acting as an OP) controls and may present onward to Verifiers (RPs).

-Note that the protocol for a Holder to present a Credential to a Verifier is outside the scope of this specification.
+Note that the protocol for a Credential Holder to present a Credential to a Credential Verifier is outside the scope of this specification.

 ## Requirements Notation and Conventions